StarRocks/starrocks/docs/en/quick_start/routine-load.md

 The FE configuration is slightly different from the default as the FE must be configured to expect that data is stored in Object Storage rather than on local disks on BE nodes.

-The `docker-compose.yml` file generates the FE configuration in the `command`.
+The `docker-compose.yml` file generates the FE configuration in the `command` section of the `starrocks-fe` service.

 ```plaintext
 # enable shared data, set storage type, set endpoint